 @Raw indicates a type that contains a partially-initialized object.
 In a partially-initialized object, fields that are annotated as @NonNull may be null because the field has not yet been assigned.
-Within the constructor, this has @Raw type.
+Within the constructor, this has @Raw type until all the fields have been assigned.